-How to Make a Treasure Hunt at Home for Kids
+How to Play Treasure Hunt at Home

 Doing a treasure hunt is an excellent way for the family to spend some quality time together.
-I have created quite a few treasure hunts for my daughters through the years, and they have thoroughly enjoyed it every time.
+I have created quite a few treasure hunts for my daughters through the years, and they have thoroughly enjoyed them every time.